nfway/last-vite/src/guide/advanced/customize.md

 ---
-title: 自定义主题组件
+title: Customize Components
 icon: customize
 category:
-  - 高级
+  - Advanced
 tag:
-  - 高级
+  - Advanced
-  - 自定义
+  - Customize
 ---

-主题通过 `alias` 来引入组件，所以你可以利用它来替换主题的任何一个组件。
+The theme imports components through `alias`, so you can use it to replace any component of the theme.

 <!-- more -->

-## 替换组件的方式
+## Replace components

-你需要在自己的 VuePress 配置文件通过 `alias` 替换主题中使用的组件别名。
+You need to replace the component alias used in the theme with `alias` option in your own VuePress config file.